THE ESSENCE OF PERUVIAN CUISINE

 – queso paria: a distinctive cheese from the Puno region.

 Peruvian cuisine has historically relied less heavily on fats than many other world cuisines.
-Many traditional techniques, such as pachamanca—earth oven cooking—and huatia—field-baked potatoes, raw fish preparations, ceviche, and dried meats—don’t require added fats.
-Steaming and boiling are common cooking methods that use minimal fat.
-In contrast to cuisines that rely heavily on butter, ghee, or large amounts of oil, Peruvian cuisine generally uses fats more sparingly and often as a cooking medium rather than a primary flavor component.
+Many traditional techniques, such as pachamanca – earth oven cooking – and huatia—field-baked potatoes, ceviche, and dried meats – don’t require added fats.
+Steaming and boiling are common cooking methods that use minimal fat, so Peruvian cuisine generally uses fats more sparingly.

 NUTS AND DESSERTS IN PERUVIAN CUISINE

-Peru has a relatively low consumption and cultivation of nuts compared to many other regions of the world, particularly the Mediterranean, Middle East, China, and North America.
+Peru has a relatively low consumption and cultivation of nuts.
 Tree nuts weren’t native to the region and weren’t a significant part of pre-Colombian diets.
-However, peanuts, while technically legumes are used in some traditional dishes like carapulcra stew and ceviches, though not as extensively as in other cuisines.
+However, peanuts, while technically legumes, are used in some traditional dishes carapulcra stew and ceviches, though not as extensively.

-Peru is home to several rare and native cacao varieties – it is home to the highest genetic diversity of cacao in the world.
+Peru has the highest genetic diversity of cacao in the world.
 Many varieties have a distinctive smooth, creamy texture even at high cocoa percentages, so many premium chocolate makers specifically source Peruvian beans.
 The ancient cacao of piura – pure national, is particularly interesting for its floral notes and lack of bitterness.
 Many cacao farms are at higher elevations than typical, affecting flavor development.

-Traditional Peruvian desserts tend to be quite sweet, often featuring concentrated sweetness through ingredients like dulce de leche, chancaca – raw sugar cane syrup, and heavy use of condensed milk.
-Many desserts combine European colonial influence, like custards, pastries, and meringues, with local ingredients like lúcuma, aguaymanto, and maracuyá.
+Traditional Peruvian desserts tend to be quite sweet, often featuring concentrated sweetness through dulce de leche, chancaca – raw sugar cane syrup, and heavy use of condensed milk.
+Many desserts combine European colonial influence, like custards, pastries, and meringues, with local fruits lúcuma, aguaymanto, and maracuyá.
 The combination of sweet and starchy sweet potato or squash is common, as is purple corn and rice.